golioth/developer-training/website/docs/basic-io-exercises/devicetree.md

 ```

 The defines from the esp32s2-pinctrl.h file are used to declare subnodes inside the pinctrl node of our overlay file.
+(The anatomy of a devicetree node will be discussed in the next exercise: [Blinking an LED](./mapping-gpio.md).)

 ```js title="Adjusting i2c1 pin assignments in an overlay file"
 &pinctrl {